 3. Osaka Castle area

-The area surrounding Osaka Castle is a beautiful spot to stay in Osaka as it is less crowded and absolutely beautiful during cherry blossom season (in the spring).
+One of the best neighborhoods to live in Osaka is the area surrounding Osaka Castle.
+It is among the, and is truly a beautiful spot to stay in as it is less crowded and absolutely beautiful during the cherry blossom season (in the spring).
 The surrounding waterways (which used to be moats around the castle) are lovely, adding an air of going back a few centuries in history.
-Toyotomi Hideyoshi, a well known warlord, brought the city under his control in the 16th century and built Osaka Castle.
+Toyotomi Hideyoshi, a well-known warlord, brought the city under his control in the 16th century and built Osaka Castle.
 It has since been burned down and reconstructed in the 17th century and again in the 20th century.
-Inside the castle there are displays of weapons, armors, and folklife.
+Inside the castle, there are displays of weapons, armors, and folklife.
 The 8th floor has a viewing area for visitors.
 The area itself is rich with interesting history.
 There is even a water bus service originating in this Osaka Castle area, that can take people for a cruise down the river.

 Address: 1-1 Osakajo, Chuo Ward, Osaka, Osaka Prefecture 540-0002, Japan